sdss/target_selection/docs/sphinx/tagging.rst

 - At Utah, pull the changes, checkout the new tag, and run the new target selection run.
 This should create a new entry in ``targetdb.version`` that matches the run version and code tag.
-Below is the command to run target_selection for the plan 0.9.1 cd bin python target_selection run 0.9.1 &
+Below is the command to run target_selection for the plan 0.9.1 cd bin python target_selection -u sdss run 0.9.1 &

+Run the below command for more information about target_selection. python target_selection run --help

 Running test cartons
 --------------------